Tershawn Wharton

-Tershawn Wharton (born June 25, 1998) is an American professional football defensive end for the Carolina Panthers of the National Football League (NFL).
+Tershawn "Turk" Wharton (born June 25, 1998) is an American professional football defensive end for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Missouri S&T Miners.

 Early life

 Wharton grew up in University City, Missouri, and attended Maplewood Richmond Heights High School for his first three seasons before transferring to University City High School.
 As a senior, he recorded 110 tackles with four sacks and an interception and was named first-team All-Suburban Central Conference.

 College career

 Wharton was a four-year starter for the Missouri S&T Miners.
 He was named first-team All-Great Lakes Valley Conference (GLVC) after recording 64 tackles and 13.5 sacks in his sophomore season.
 He had 7.5 sacks both as a junior and senior and was named first-team All-GLVC in each season.
 Wharton finished his collegiate career with 58 tackles for loss and 35.5 sacks.